jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/examples.rst

       .. figure:: /images/general/overview-da-Vinci-JHU-labels.jpg
 	 :align: center

-   .. tab:: Si cart and MTMs
+   .. tab:: Si cart and Classic MTMs

       Si patient cart with Classic MTMs at Johns Hopkins.
 This is a full system previously used with the Intuitive controllers.
 All